 Since the Dutch Work and Security Act (WWZ) entered into force in 2015, many employers have refused to terminate dormant employment agreements with long-term disabled employees.
-Maintaining these employment agreements in a dormant state, allows employers to avoid paying the employee the statutory transition payment, which amounts to a maximum of EUR 81,000 or the employee’s annual salary, whichever is higher.
+Maintaining these employment agreements in a dormant state allows employers to avoid paying the employee the statutory transition payment, which amounts to a maximum of EUR 81,000 or the employee’s annual salary, whichever is higher.

 To encourage employers to terminate employment agreements once an employee has been ill for two years, parliament has passed the Transition Payment Reimbursement Act (WCT).
 The WCT enters into force in April 2020 and is retroactive to 2015, when the WWZ entered into force.
 Under the WCT, employers will soon be able to ask the Dutch Employee Insurance Agency to reimburse them for transition payments made to employees dismissed after two years of illness.
-Although the reimbursement will be limited to the transition payment that the employee was entitled to after two years of illness, or the wages that were paid during the first two years of sickness – whichever is a higher amount –, any financial consequences for employers will be limited.
+Although the reimbursement will be limited to the transition payment that the employee was entitled to after two years of illness, or the wages that were paid during the first two years of sickness – whichever is higher – any financial consequences for employers will be limited.
 Even so, it is estimated that there are still thousands of cases of dormant employment, as the WCT does not contain a statutory obligation for employers to terminate employment agreements.

-In the test case before the Supreme Court, a long-term disabled employee dealing with chronic back pain, had repeatedly – but unsuccessfully – requested that the employer terminate employment by mutual consent, subject to the employer making a transition payment.
+In the test case before the Supreme Court, a long-term disabled employee dealing with chronic back pain had repeatedly – but unsuccessfully – requested that the employer terminate employment by mutual consent, subject to the employer making a transition payment.
 The employer refused to terminate employment.
 The employee eventually filed a claim, seeking compensation for missing out on the transition payment as a result of the employer’s refusal to terminate the employment.

 The Supreme Court’s ruling – clarity for both employers and employees